osks/ctenv/README.md

 does this by generating an entrypoint bash script that it mounts and runs.

-Implemented in a single Python file only depending on Python 3.11.
-Can be used by itself, or installed via `uv` or `pip` (etc).
+Implemented as a Python package requiring Python 3.11+.
+Can be installed via `uv` or `pip`.

 ## Installation